<< Yesterday

 1996 In a 10-6 Mets victory over Philadelphia, Alex Ochoa enjoys a 5-for-5 day at Veterans Stadium.
 With his eighth-inning homer, the 24-year-old right fielder becomes the sixth player in franchise history to hit for the cycle.

-2001 The Padres tie a National League record, hitting four sacrifice flies in one game.
-The last one, lifted by shortstop D'Angelo Jimenez in the sixth inning, gives the Friars a 6-5 victory over Colorado at San Diego's Qualcomm Stadium.
+2001 The Padres hit four sacrifice flies in one game, including two in the second inning, to tie an NL record.
+The last one, lifted by shortstop D'Angelo Jimenez in the sixth inning, gives the Friars an eventual 6-5 victory over Colorado at San Diego's Qualcomm Stadium.

 2002 Indian first baseman Jim Thome, in the team's 11-8 loss at Yankees Stadium, homers in his seventh consecutive game.
 The seventh-inning solo shot, off southpaw David Wells, leaves the Indians' slugger one shy of the major league record shared by Dale Long (1956, Pirates), Don Mattingly (Yankees, 1987), and Ken Griffey, Jr. (1993, Mariners).